Public Interest Disclosure Scheme

-- ensuring that public officials who make public interest disclosures are supported and protected from adverse consequences
+- ensuring that public officials who make public interest disclosures are supported and protected from reprisals for raising their concerns; and

 - ensuring that disclosures by public officials are properly investigated and dealt with.